Materials science: Patches & appliques

 • Smooth surface

-The back side determines how the patch is attached:
+The backing determines how the patch is attached:

 • Iron-on patches – with adhesive coating (usually thermoplastic)